The Orchestra Compensation Reports

 Since 2005, one of the most popular and eagerly anticipated series of articles at Adaptistration are the Orchestra Compensation Reports.
-Published in June of each year, this annual event examines the compensation trends among orchestra executives, music directors, concertmasters, and base musicians at more than 65 professional U.S. orchestras.
+Published in June of each year, this annual event examines the compensation trends among orchestra executives, music directors, and concertmasters at more than 65 professional U.S. orchestras.

 As is the case with every annual orchestra compensation report, the most important element to keep in mind is the figures for each year actually cover an earlier season thanks to a few key elements:

 The end result is the most recent season available with data for every potential orchestra in these reports is two seasons behind the current season.
-Consequently, here’s a key to the reporting scheudle:
+Consequently, here’s a key to the reporting schedule:

 - 2015 reports = 2012/13 season